 The MBA works closely with estate owners to rescue derelict buildings, likely to have been used by shepherds and ghillies in the past, and bring them back into use for those walkers drawn to the country’s wildest and most remote places.

 Neil Stewart, trustee of the Mountain Bothies Association, of Glasgow, said: “One of the unwritten rules of the bothy is that no matter how many people are in there, there is always room for someone else.
-Nobody ever gets turned away.”
+Nobody every gets turned away.”

 Bothies will generally be equipped with a sleeping platform and a fire but there won’t be any running water or electricity.
 A spade will likely be supplied to help when nature calls.